thapasijan171/DSAwithSijan/src/content/blog/Backtracking.md

 <p>&nbsp;</p>
 <p><strong>Follow up:</strong> Could you use search pruning to make your solution faster with a larger <code>board</code>?</p>

+# Solutions

+# Word Search

+## Intuition
+The `exist` method determines if a given word can be constructed from characters in a 2D board by moving vertically or horizontally (not diagonally).
+Each cell in the board can only be used once per word.

-## Solutions
+## Approach

-### Solution 1: DFS (Backtracking)

-We can enumerate each position `(i, j)` in the grid as the starting point of the search, and then start a depth-first search from the starting point.
-If we can search to the end of the word, it means the word exists, otherwise, it means the word does not exist.

-Therefore, we design a function `dfs(i, j, k)`, which represents whether we can successfully search from the `(i, j)` position of the grid, starting from the `k`th character of the word.
-The execution steps of the function `dfs(i, j, k)` are as follows:

--   If `k = |word|-1`, it means that we have searched to the last character of the word.
-At this time, we only need to judge whether the character at the `(i, j)` position of the grid is equal to `word[k]`.
-If they are equal, it means the word exists, otherwise, it means the word does not exist.
-Whether the word exists or not, there is no need to continue to search, so return the result directly.
--   Otherwise, if the `word[k]` character is not equal to the character at the `(i, j)` position of the grid, it means that the search failed this time, so return `false` directly.
--   Otherwise, we temporarily store the character at the `(i, j)` position of the grid in `c`, and then modify the character at this position to a special character `'0'`, indicating that the character at this position has been used to prevent it from being reused in subsequent searches.
-Then we start from the up, down, left, and right directions of the `(i, j)` position to search for the `k+1`th character in the grid.
-If any direction is successful, it means the search is successful, otherwise, it means the search failed.
-At this time, we need to restore the character at the `(i, j)` position of the grid, that is, put `c` back to the `(i, j)` position (backtracking).

-In the main function, we enumerate each position `(i, j)` in the grid as the starting point.
-If calling `dfs(i, j, 0)` returns `true`, it means the word exists, otherwise, it means the word does not exist, so return `false`.

-The time complexity is `O(m \times n \times 3^k)`, and the space complexity is `O(\min(m \times n, k))`.
-Here, `m` and `n` are the number of rows and columns of the grid, respectively; and `k` is the length of the string `word`.
+### Steps

+1. **Initialization**:
+   - Define `m` and `n` as the dimensions of the board.
+   - Store the target `word` and the `board` for use in the recursive search.

+2. **Depth-First Search (DFS)**:
+   - Implement a recursive `dfs` method to explore possible paths on the board.
+   - **Parameters**:
+     - `i`, `j`: Current cell coordinates.
+     - `k`: Index of the character in the `word` being matched.
+   - **Base Cases**:
+     - If `k` is the last index of the `word`, check if the current cell contains the last character of the `word`.
+     - If the current cell does not match the current character of `word`, return `false`.
+   - **Recursive Case**:
+     - Temporarily mark the current cell as visited by setting it to a special character (`'0'`).
+     - Explore all four possible directions (up, down, left, right) from the current cell.
+     - If any direction leads to a valid continuation of the word, return `true`.
+     - Restore the original value of the cell after exploration.

+3. **Start DFS Search**:
+   - Iterate through each cell in the board, initiating the DFS search from each cell.
+   - If DFS returns `true` from any starting cell, return `true`.
+   - If no valid path is found after checking all cells, return `false`.

 #### Java